wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 With Kubernetes in <a href="#Clouds">clouds</a>, each <strong>individual developer can take complete control of production operations</strong>  -- deploy both application code with all environment settings, without ceremonies and waiting for operations management approvals.
 This freedom is why Kubernetes contributes to <strong>corporate agility and faster time to market</strong>.

-That is why it's so important to properly train developers to use Kubernetes "professionally".
+That is why it's so important to properly train developers to "professionally" use Kubernetes.

-However, the power and flexibility of Kubernetes means there is a lot to learn about Kubernetes.
+But that is easier said than done.
+The power and flexibility of Kubernetes means there is a lot to learn about Kubernetes.

 So, alas, some managers fall back to "protecting" Kubernetes in production by allowing only a small number of Operations specialists (separated from developers) to handle Kubernetes.
 When specialists are the only ones capable of doing some part of the work, they often become a <strong>bottleneck to fast progress</strong>.
 Moreover, specialists have a dis-incentive to educate others deeply.
 The shortage of Kubernetes skills has resulted in higher salaries for Kubernetes jobs.